Position

 • Minimum of 2 years of experience working with individuals with challenging behaviors.

-• Strong understanding of applied behavior analysis (ABA) principles and techniques.
+• Strong understanding of behavior analysis principles and evidence-based interventions.

 Is becoming a Challenging Behavior Consultant a good career path?